Erasmus+ traineeship grant

 Our Instagram account @lund_university_abroad is run by students, for students.
 Each week, a new student from Lund University who is on an exchange or traineeship abroad takes over the account and shares their day-to-day experiences during their period abroad.

-Would you also like to be a guest instagrammer and inspire other students to do traineeships abroad?
+Would you also like to become a guest Instagrammer and inspire other students to do traineeships abroad?

 Once you have finished your traineeship, there are still a few things you need to do in order to receive the last part of your grant.